olliethedev/ui-builder/README.md

             ])
             .default("fancy"),
     }),
-    from: "@/components/ui/fancy-component", // Correct import path
+    // The import path for code generation
+    from: "@/components/ui/fancy-component",
+    // Customizations for the auto-generated properties form
     fieldOverrides: {
-        className:(layer)=> classNameFieldOverrides(layer),
-        children: (layer)=> childrenFieldOverrides(layer)
+        className: (layer) => classNameFieldOverrides(layer), // Standard handling for className
+        children: (layer) => childrenFieldOverrides(layer), // Standard handling for children
+        // You can add overrides for other fields here, e.g.:
+        // count: { label: "Number of items" }, // Change the label
+        // disabled: { // Conditionally hide the field
+        //   fieldType: "switch", // Specify field type
+        //   isHidden: (layer) => layer.props.mode === "boring",
+        // },
     }
 };

 // Create the full registry, potentially combining with existing definitions export const myComponentRegistry: ComponentRegistry = {
     ...primitiveComponentDefinitions, // Include base components if needed
-    FancyComponent: fancyComponentDefinition, // Add your custom component
+    FancyComponent: fancyComponentDefinition, // Add your custom component under a unique name
     // ... add other custom components
 };

 // Then pass `myComponentRegistry` to the UIBuilder prop:
-// <UIBuilder componentRegistry={myComponentRegistry} ... />
+// <UIBuilder componentRegistry={myComponentRegistry} pagePropsForm={...} />
 ```

+**Component Definition Fields:**

-- `component`: The React component itself.
+-   `component`: **Required**.
+The React component function or class.
+-   `schema`: **Required**.
+A Zod schema defining the component's props, their types, and validation rules.
+    -   This schema powers the automatic generation of a properties form in the editor using [Auto-Form](https://github.com/vantezzen/autoform/tree/pure-shadcn).
+    -   Props intended to be configurable in the UI Builder **MUST** have a default value specified in the schema (using `.default(...)`).
+This allows the UI Builder to render the component correctly when it's first added, before the user configures it.
+    -   Currently supported Zod types for auto-form generation include: `boolean`, `date`, `number`, `string`, `enum` (of supported types), `object` (with supported property types), and `array` (of objects with supported property types).
-- `from`: The source path of the component.
-Used when exporting the page as code.
+-   `from`: **Required**.
+The source import path for the component.
+This is used when exporting the page structure as React code.
-- `fieldOverrides`: Customizes auto-form fields for the component's properties.
+-   `fieldOverrides`: Optional.
+An object to customize the auto-generated form fields for the component's properties in the editor's sidebar.

-- `schema`: A Zod schema defining the properties and validation rules for the component props.
-We use zod to define the component schema which represents the props that the component accepts.
-The required props **MUST** have a default value, this allows the UI Builder to render the component with the default value when the user adds the component to the page.
-This project leverages [Auto-Form](https://github.com/vantezzen/autoform/tree/pure-shadcn) to dynamically render component property forms based on the component definitions zod schema.
-Currently only these zod types are supported:
-    - boolean
-    - date
-    - number
-    - string
-    - enum of supported zod types
-    - object with properties of the supported zod types
-    - array of objects with properties of the supported zod types
+    -   The keys of this object correspond to the prop names defined in the Zod schema.
+    -   The values are typically functions that receive the current `layer` object and return configuration options for the `AutoForm` field.
+These options can control the field's label, input type (`fieldType`), visibility (`isHidden`), placeholder text, render logic, and more.
+See the AutoForm documentation for available options.
+    -   This is useful for:
+        *   Providing more descriptive labels or help text.
+        *   Using specific input components (e.g., a color picker, a custom slider).
+        *   Hiding props that shouldn't be user-editable (like internal state).
+        *   Implementing conditional logic (e.g., showing/hiding a field based on another prop's value).
+    -   The example uses `classNameFieldOverrides` and `childrenFieldOverrides` from `@/lib/ui-builder/registry/form-field-overrides` to provide standardized handling for common props like `className` (using a textarea) and `children` (often hidden or handled specially).
+You can create your own override functions or objects.

 ---